DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/editing/allowUpdating.md

 ---
 ---
 ##### shortDescription
-Specifies whether or not an end-user can change appointment options.
+Specifies whether or not an end-user can change appointment properties.

 ---
 #####See Also#####